ganesh883/AI_Voice_Agent_Interview_Platform/README.md

-# Prepwise - AI-Powered Interview Preparation Platform
+# Mockly - AI-Powered Interview Preparation Platform

 ![AI Interview Logo](https://img.icons8.com/fluency/96/000000/artificial-intelligence.png)

-**Prepwise** is a job interview preparation platform powered by **Vapi AI** voice agents, built to help users practice interviews, receive instant AI feedback, and track their progress.
+**Mockly** is a job interview preparation platform powered by **Vapi AI** voice agents, built to help users practice interviews, receive instant AI feedback, and track their progress.
 This project combines **Next.js**, **Tailwind CSS**, **Firebase**, and AI integrations for a modern and interactive experience.

 ---

 ## 🤖 Introduction
-Prepwise allows users to simulate job interviews with AI-driven voice agents.
+Mockly allows users to simulate job interviews with AI-driven voice agents.
 Using Next.js for frontend and backend logic, Firebase for authentication and storage, Tailwind CSS for styling, and Vapi AI for conversation simulation, Prepwise provides:

 - Real-time AI interview simulations
 - Instant feedback and transcript analysis
 - Modern, responsive UI/UX

-Join our **Discord community** for support, feedback, and discussions on project bugs or improvements.

 ---